cityofaustin/vision-zero/editor/testing.md

 ### EMS incident details - `/ems/[incident-number]`

 - Page breadcrumb and title—which is the EMS record address—look normal
+- The incident map (top right of page) shows the incident location
 - Navigating to a bogus incident number such as `/ems/1abc` results in 404
 - The **EMS Patients** card displays EMS patients with the same incident number.
 - The **Select person** button is displayed for each EMS patient row